Skip to content

 Undergraduate Research Mentor Workshops

-At the Office of Undergraduate Research, we recognize that a successful undergraduate research opportunity is predicated on high-quality mentorship.
+At the Office of Undergraduate Research, we recognize that a successful undergraduate research experience starts with high-quality mentorship.

-Are you a UW faculty member, staff member, postdoctoral researcher, or graduate student looking to engage undergraduates in research?
-Join us for this one-hour introduction to what undergraduate research looks like at UW and how to become a mentor.
-Mentors will leave this session with a collection of tools and strategies for recruiting, compensating, and supporting undergraduates in research experiences.
-This session is particularly useful for those who are new to UW but we welcome anyone at UW who plans to work with undergraduates in a research context.
-This session is offered each autumn term.
+Are you a UW faculty member, staff member, postdoctoral researcher or graduate student looking to engage undergraduates in research?
+Are you an adviser hoping to learn more about research-related resources for students in your program?
+Join us for this introduction to undergraduate research at UW.
+Attendees will be provided with tools and strategies for recruiting, compensating, and supporting undergraduates in research experiences.

 1. Learn effective and equitable strategies for recruiting undergraduate researchers.